Belivah, Queensland: Geography

 The Beaudesert–Beenleigh Road runs along most of the eastern boundary.

 History

+Belivah is an Aboriginal word, indicating big fella fighting ground, however the specific language and dialect were not recorded.

-In December 1872 a Congregational Church opened on Mr McLean's land.
+In December 1872, a Congregational Church opened on Mr McLean's land.
 It was 16 x 24 ft and built of hardwood.

 Belivah Provisional School opened circa 1874 and classes were held in a church.
-In September 1891, the residents were agitating to relocate the school to a location closer to where more children lived, but Queensland Government did not wish to pay for a new provisional school.
+In September 1891, the residents were agitating to relocate the school to a location closer to where more children lived, but the Queensland Government did not wish to pay for a new provisional school.
 In March 1892 the residents commenced the construction of a new school themselves and the Queensland Government agreed to contribute £37 to complete the building.
 It was renamed Wolffdene Provisional School.
 On 1 January 1909, it became Wolffdene State School.
 It closed in 1935 but re-opened on 15 February 1939.
 It closed permanently on 31 August 1942.

+Belivah was named by the Governor in Council on 11 May 1985.
+The first stages of the suburb’s residential development began in 1991, the Boundaries were amended, and the area was changed to Suburb status on 7 February 2003.